Loading...

 Portion Control

-Reduce the portion size of the chicken curry and multigrain roti to lower the overall carbohydrate intake.
+Reduce the portion size of the multigrain roti to limit the carbohydrate intake, which can help manage blood sugar levels.

 Healthy Fats